 Schools also look at a candidate's personal qualities, which can be reflected in the application and through letters of recommendation.
 For example, they may consider:

-You do not have to be a science major in college to be admitted into dental school, but you do need to take certain biology, chemistry, and physics courses while in college.
-Work with a health professions advisor while in college, to develop a well-rounded course of study that best meets your needs.
-Pre-dental students also are encouraged to join pre-dental clubs, talk with practicing dentists, and if possible "job shadow."
+While you do not have to major in science as an undergraduate to be admitted to dental school, you do need to take certain biology, chemistry and physics courses.
+Work with a health professions advisor while in college to develop a well-rounded course of study that best meets your needs.
+Pre-dental students also are encouraged to join pre-dental clubs, talk with practicing dentists and, if possible, shadow dentists.